rudyvdbrink/Surface_projection/README.md

 List of functions:

- - classerize_nifti: produce parcel-wise median values for a volumetric nifti (.nii) file
+ - glasserize_nifti: produce parcel-wise median values for a volumetric nifti (.nii) file
  - glasserize_cifti: produce parcel-wise median values for a surface file
+ - glasserize_surface: produce parcel-wise median values for a surface vector
  - surface_project: project a volumetric file to the cortical surface, and return spatially z-scored vertex-wise values
  - surface_project_raw: project a volumetric file to the cortical surface, and return the raw vertex-wise values
+ - correlate_surface: does the spatial correlation between maps
+ - sphere_rotate: produces surrogate maps
  - cortsurfl: plot data onto the cortical surface of the left hemisphere
  - cortsurfr: plot data onto the cortical surface of the right hemisphere
  - pathfindr: function to set paths